jreyes88/Web-Accessibility/introduction-to-web-accessibility-wcag-notes/9-add-html5-landmark-regions.md

 HTML traditionally lacked a way to provide structure to different regions of a page. `<div></div>` and `<span></span>` elements could be marked up with names such as nav, header, or footer to apply styles onto.

-HTNL5 landmarks mean areas can be marked up consistently, and structural information is exposed to screan readers.
+HTML5 landmarks mean areas can be marked up consistently, and structural information is exposed to screen readers.
 These landmarks only provide a benefit for screen reader users.
 There is no visible change to the way the page renders.

-The most importan HTML5 landmark regions are:
+The most important HTML5 landmark regions are:
 - `<header></header>`
 - `<footer></footer>`
 - `<main></main>`